BeyondCombustion/How-To-Contribute/README.md

 **Finally**, once you're satisfied with your proposed changes [create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) and we'll work on getting it merged! :-)

-#### If this seems like too much effort or if you run into issues, no big deal send us an email at admin@beyondcombustion.net with your suggested content addition to BeyondCombustion and we'll get it added.
+#### If this seems like too much effort or if you run into issues; no big deal, (email the BeyondCombustion.net team)(mailto:admin@beyondcombustion.net0 with your suggested content addition to BeyondCombustion and we'll get it added.